SchoolOfCode/ai-tools-audit-irobots/Report.md

 Name: TechForge Industries

-Overview: a dynamic technology company specializing in developing and enhancing social media platforms.
+Overview: a dynamic technology company specializing in developing and enhancing social media platform that exists to be a tech-reddit learning resource.
 Focused on creating a seamless and engaging user experience, TechForge is exploring the integration of artificial intelligence to elevate user interaction, content delivery, and overall platform performance.
+TechForge is a small platform looking to expand its online presence.

 Current Challenges:
 - User Engagement: Increasing user engagement and time spent on the platform.